CHOP exporting sends the number values in a CHOP channel to a Parameter of any operator.

-TIP: it is better to export from a Null CHOP so you can add various CHOPs to the network without the need to re-export from another CHOP.
+TIP: it is better to export from a Null CHOP so you can add various CHOPs inline to the network without the need to re-export from another CHOP.

-See also: DAT Export.
+For exporting from DATs, see also: DAT Export.

 How to Export Channels from CHOPs

-Exporting from a CHOP node viewer
+Exporting from a CHOP Viewer

 - Make sure you have the parameter you want to export to visible somewhere on your interface.
 For example, select the OP and display its parameters by pressing 'p' hotkey, or open a floating parameter dialog for that OP.

 - Turn on the Viewer Active Flag of the Node Viewer for the CHOP you wish to export from, if it is not already on.